-You fear that by acting you will step over some imagined line demarking the boundaries of sales etiquette and that your asking for what you need will cost you your opportunity.
+You fear that by acting you will step over some imagined line demarking the boundaries of sales etiquette and that you’re asking for what you need will cost you your opportunity.
 Provided what you are asking for produces value, the greater risk is in not asking for what you need to win (and what you need to succeed once you win).

 You fear that by asking for what you need your request will be rejected and you will have wasted some of the credibility and influence you have worked so hard to gain.
 The risk to your credibility and your influence comes from not asking for what you know you need to compete professionally.